okayash/Project01_Fong/README.md

 ## How to interpret the output (e.g., structure of the query tree, optimization steps).
 The output will initally show your input SQL query from the .txt file provided.
 Then, a canonical query tree is created
+The optimized query tree
+an SQL query with refinements
+and a description of the rules applied